Seq # 490840010

 First mention in Belgium

 De Sélys-Longchamps E. 1844. Énumération des insectes Lépidoptères de la Belgique. — Mémoires de la Société royale des Sciences de Liége 2: 1–35.
-On page 19. view page
+On page 19 (as Pyralis farinalis Wv.). view page

 Status